Spatial Controls of Lower Tropospheric Stability: Regression and attribution details

 \subsection{Linear ridge regression}

-We perform multiple linear regression to determine the sensitivity of $\langle{\rm EIS}\rangle$ to surface temperature, to find the function $\langle{\rm EIS}\rangle = a T + b$, where $\langle{\rm EIS}\rangle$ is a single value and $T$ is a map of surface temperature over ocean areas between \ang{60}S and \ang{60}N. Because ordinary linear regression is prone to overfitting, we use a ridge parameter to regularize.
-Ridge regression adds a penalty term to the least squares loss function that forces the regression coefficients to remain small and reduces overfitting.

 For climate model data, we use Tensorflow \citep{Tensorflow} to perform ridge regression, using a ridge parameter $\alpha = 0.25$, a learning parameter of $5\times10^{-6}$, and a batch size of $32$.
-We use detrended data in all years 1921-2014 to train, using 24 ensemble members for training, 3 for validation, and 3 for testing.
+We use detrended data (calculated by removing the ensemble mean) in all years 1921-2014 to train, using 24 ensemble members for training, 3 for validation, and 3 for testing.
 The least-squares loss function is optimized using the Adam optimizer \citep{Kingma17} and an early stopping criterion from the least-squares loss in the validation dataset, to further reduce the risk of overfitting.
 We train a linear regression model on data from all four climate models simultaneously and on each model separately, using the same training parameters.
 When training on all models simultaneously, we use the same amount of ensemble members and years from each model (i.e., $4\times 24$ members for training, $4\times 3$ for validation, and $4\times 3$ for testing).

-The regression coefficients are interpreted as the sensitivity of $\langle{\rm EIS}\rangle$ to $T$ in each grid box.
-In all figures, we show the sensitivity maps for the regression model trained on all climate models simultaneously.
-Then, in each grid box, we compare with the sign of the sensitivity maps obtained from each model separately, and hatch the grid boxes where the models disagree on the sign.

 For ERA5 data, we use scikit-learn \citep{scikit-learn} to perform ridge regression with leave-one-out cross-validation to determine the optimal value for the ridge parameter.
-We train two different regression models: one on ERA5 data including the trend and one on detrended ERA5 data (i.e., only internal variability).
-For ERA5 data including the trend, of all 85 years in 1940-2024, we randomly select 15 years for testing, and use 70 years for training and validation (Supplemental~Figure~\ref{SIfig10}).
-For the detrended data, we only have 77 years, but still select 15 years for testing, leaving 62 years for training and validation.
+We train two different regression models: one on high-pass filtered ERA5 data (i.e., high-frequency variability) and one on unfiltered ERA5 data (i.e., including low-frequency variability).
+For unfiltered ERA5 data, of all 85 years in 1940-2024, we randomly select 15 years for testing, and use 70 years for training and validation (see SI~Fig.~S12 for years used).
+For the filtered data, we only have 77 years, but still select 15 years for testing, leaving 62 years for training and validation.